ameyjoshi0209/sound_stage/README.md

 &nbsp;
 ## 🤝 Contributing

-We welcome contributions!
-Please fork the repo and submit a pull request.
+We welcome contributions! 🙌✨ If you'd like to contribute to the project, please fork the repository 🍴, make your changes, and submit a pull request 🔀.
+Your contributions help make the platform better for everyone! 💡🚀

 &nbsp;
 ## 📖 License